austinfreenet/afn-docs/afn_nextgen_project.md

 upgrading to virtualbox 5 to see if we can get that to work.
 I'm downloading 5.2 amd64 for debian.
 Ok, let's use the [apt method instead](https://www.virtualbox.org/wiki/Linux_Downloads#Debian-basedLinuxdistributions).

+Ok, the Win 10 VM is up.
+Let's play with it and see how it performs.
+I need to fixup the following:

+   1. the guest clock is off
+   2. the mini bar needs to be hidden